pietg/survival-sacrifice-model/README.md

 Primal-dual interior point method for estimation in the survival-sacrifice model.

-We give an Rcpp script for computing the real MLE for the two distribution functions in the so-called survival-sacrifice model.
+We give an R script for computing the real MLE for the two distribution functions in the so-called survival-sacrifice model by the primal-dual interior point method.
+It can be run from surv_sacr.R and uses the R package Rcpp.

 The method is described in the manuscript:  Antonio E. Gomes, Piet Groeneboom and Jon A. Wellner.
 Nonparametric estimation of the lifetime and